danielbd9/The-Dog-App-Android-Kotlin/README.md

 The app adopts a modular architecture, promoting separation of components for better maintenance and scalability:

-App Module: Contains presentation components like Activities, Fragments, and ViewModels for displaying dog breeds and details, and the search feature.
+App Module: Contains presentation components like Activities,and ViewModels for displaying dog breeds and details, and the search feature.
 Domain Module: Handles business logic, including use cases, repositories, and entities.
-Data Module: Manages data access, including communication with the dog breeds API and cache management.
+Data Module: Manages data access, including communication with the dog breeds API.
 API Reference:

 The app retrieves dog breed data, including images, from the Dog API.
-For more details, visit: [https://www.dogapi.com/](https://thedogapi.com/)
+For more details, visit: https://thedogapi.com/

 <b>Future Improvements:</b>
 Potential enhancements include offline functionality, RXJava integration for asynchronous operations, improved UI/UX with interactive elements and smooth animations, optimized pagination, comprehensive and accessibility features for users with disabilities.
 These improvements will elevate the app's usability and appeal to dog enthusiasts worldwide.